michalhercik/RecSIS/docs/data-model.md

 #### Studies

 **Relevant tables:** *studies*
 To store studies related information about a user.
-This includes study plan and year of enrollemnt.
+This includes study plan and year of enrollment.

 #### Rating